google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 > re-run SPIR-V shaders on the device.
 > [We describe this in more detail below](#running-shaders-from-the-command-line).

-The intermediate files are saved to the current directory.
+The intermediate files are saved in the current directory under a `WORKERNAME/` directory.
-For example:
+For example, we might have a worker name of `pixel3` and so under `pixel3/` we will see:

 ```
 test.vert                # The default GLSL vertex shader.